Nagpur–CSMT Kolhapur Express

 Nagpur Junction - Shri Chhatrapati Shahu Maharaj Terminus Kolhapur Express is an express train of the Indian Railways connecting Nagpur Junction in Maharashtra and Shri Chhatrapati Shahu Maharaj Terminus of Maharashtra.
 It is currently being operated with 11403/11404 train numbers on a biweekly basis.

 Service

-The 11403/Nagpur Junction - Kolhapur Shri Chhatrapati Shahu Maharaj Terminus Express has an average speed of 45 km/hr and covers 1038 km in 23 hrs.
-11404/Shri Chhatrapati Shahu Maharaj Terminus Kolhapur - Nagpur Junction Express has an average speed of 44 km/hr and 1038 km in 23 hrs 45 mins.
+The 11403/Nagpur Junction - Kolhapur Shri Chhatrapati Shahu Maharaj Terminus Express has an average speed of 45 km/h and covers 1038 km in 23 hrs.
+11404/Shri Chhatrapati Shahu Maharaj Terminus Kolhapur - Nagpur Junction Express has an average speed of 44 km/h and 1038 km in 23 hrs 45 mins.

 Route and halts

 The important halts of the train are:

 Coach composite

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 22 coaches :